 Once the instruments are removed, the port is sealed closed and the patient is then handed over to our Nursing Team to monitor for a couple of hours, before she is allowed to go home.

-Previously, laparoscopic (AKA Keyhole) surgery was only available to people, however, Southern Cross Veterinary clinic has extensive experience with laparoscopic desexing for our female patients.
+Previously, laparoscopic (AKA Keyhole) surgery was only available to people, however, Southern Cross Veterinary clinic has extensive experience with laparoscopic desexing dogs.